Scheduler (18 min)

 01 Getting Started

 This tutorial covers the scheduler widget.
-The scheduler widget is used to schedule meetings and events using dynamic Salesforce data.
+The scheduler widget schedules meetings and events using dynamic Salesforce data.

 02 Select Source

-The first step is to select your source, these are attendees of your event.
-This could be static data or dynamic Salesforce data.
+The first step is to select your source, which is the attendees of your event.
+This could be static or dynamic Salesforce data.

 1. Static Attendees